Coronavirus in Pennsylvania: 4,035 new cases, 40 new deaths reported

-(WKBN) – The Pennsylvania Department of Health reported an additional 4,035 positive cases of COVID-19 and 40 new deaths since Friday’s report, when 3,384 new cases and 38 new deaths were reported.
+(WKBN) – The Pennsylvania Department of Health reported an additional 6,311 positive cases of COVID-19 and 9 new deaths since Saturday’s report, when 4,035 new cases and 40 new deaths were reported.

-The number of tests administered within the last seven days between October 31 and November 6 is 310,410 with 18,433 positive cases.
-There were 50,471 test results reported to the department through 10 p.m., November 6.
-This is a record-high number of PCR test results reported to the department.
+The number of tests administered within the last 7 days between November 2 and November 8 is 329,072 with 20,958 positive cases.
+There were 40,108 test results reported to the department through 10 p.m., November 7 and 38,284 test results reported to the department through 10 p.m., November 8.

+On Monday, Department of Health Secretary Dr. Rachel Levine discussed COVID-19 in the commonwealth and provide an update on the Early Warning Monitoring Dashboard.

+Dr. Levine encouraged Pennsylvanians to stay vigilant and continue taking precautions to keep themselves safe, including social distancing and wearing masks.

 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

-There are 2,426,121 individuals who have tested negative to date.
-Of those who have tested positive to date, the age breakdown is as follows:
+There are 2,455,856 individuals who have tested negative to date.
+Of those who have tested positive to date the age breakdown is as follows:

 - Approximately 1% are ages 0-4;